Suraj-787/sayan/README.md

 # Government Schemes App

-A Next.js application for discovering and interacting with government schemes, powered by Supabase and Google Gemini AI.
+A Next.js application for discovering and interacting with government schemes, powered by MongoDB and Google Gemini AI.

 ## Features